snkashis/android-docs/pages/map-sdk/overview/events.md

 | `DID_FINISH_LOADING_STYLE`                  | Triggered when a style has finished loading. |
 | `SOURCE_DID_CHANGE`                         | Triggered when a source attribution changes. |

-When the event occurred you were interested in, and you no longer need to listen in to the map change events, `mapView.removeOnMapChangedListener(mapChangeListener)` can be used to remove the listener.
+When the event that you were interested in actually occurs and you no longer need to listen to the map change events, `mapView.removeOnMapChangedListener(mapChangeListener)` can be used to remove the listener.